tusar-panja/exercise/README.md

 #Kashif-Iqbal
 This is a dummy text added be me.
 I have fixed you the bugs of this file now you can enjoye the features that you made.
 Thank you.
+This line is added from the branch feature1